-Whilst we’ve explained the timeframes that are applicable in collective consultation situations, you also need to think about when it’s appropriate to start having conversations and beginning the collective consultation process.
+Whilst we’ve explained how long collective consultation needs to last, you also need to think about when it’s appropriate to begin the process.

-You are obliged to start consultation when there is a business proposal on which to consult and before that business proposal has become set in stone and is a decision.
-This can be a difficult balance: you will want to get your thinking to a fairly advanced stage before you cause disruption in the workplace by starting to talk about potential redundancies; the corollary is that it’s very important that the employee representatives have a real opportunity to influence the final decision so you can’t leave it too late.
+You must start consultation when there is a business proposal on which to consult and before that business proposal has become set in stone and is a decision.
+This can be a difficult balance.
+You will want to get your thinking to a fairly advanced stage before you cause upset to your employees by starting to talk about potential redundancies.
+Equally, it is very important that the employee representatives have a real opportunity to influence the final decision.
+This means you can’t leave it too late.

 There’s no fixed answer to when the collective consultation should begin.
-Our guidance is that when you’re comfortable that you can articulate what you are proposing and why, that is likely to be a good indication that it’s time to start collective consultation.
+Our guidance is that when you’re comfortable that you can explain what you are proposing and why, that is likely to be a good sign that it’s time to start collective consultation.

 2b.
 What is collective consultation?

-Collective consultation is a process whereby you consult with elected employee representatives or a trade union (for the vast majority of our clients there is no union recognised so consultation will be with employee representatives).
-It could be that you already have employee representatives in place for other purposes (staff council, employee engagement etc.) and so can engage with these individuals for the purposes of redundancy consultation.
+Collective consultation is a process whereby you consult with elected employee representatives or a trade union.
+For most of our clients there is no union recognised so consultation will be with employee representatives.
+It could be that you already have employee representatives in place for other reasons (staff council, employee engagement etc.).
+You can engage with these individuals for redundancy consultation.

 2c.
 How are employee representatives for collective consultation elected?

 If you need to elect reps then you need to ensure that the election process is fair.

 There are some clear rules on this area: